BlueCutOfficial/css-modules-to-scoped-css/README.md

 ## CSS isolation by class rename

-ember-css-modules and ember-scoped-css both allow you to isolate your components styles by creating a CSS file alongside your components templates.
+ember-css-modules and ember-scoped-css both allow you to isolate your component styles by creating a CSS file alongside your component templates.
 They are different, but they both work following the same general idea: "CSS isolation by class rename".
 To understand this approach, you can use two resources:

 - The document [CSS Isolation](https://github.com/soxhub/ember-scoped-css/blob/main/docs/css-isolation.md) from ember-scoped-css repository.
 - The article [Cookbook: migrate an existing Ember app to CSS modules](https://mainmatter.com/blog/2022/08/24/cookbook-ember-app-to-css-modules/) is a walkthrough to install ember-css-modules in an Ember application that used initially one global CSS file.
-It presents the introduction of CSS modules with a more "practical" angle that allow you to see clearly the "without / with" CSS modules.
+It presents the introduction of CSS modules with a more "practical" angle that allows you to see clearly the "without / with" CSS modules.

 To sum it up, ember-css-modules and ember-scoped-css both provide you ways to have your `custom-class` renamed to `custom-class+sha` following an interpolation pattern.
 This way, this class becomes unique and applies only to this specific component.